WindoC/easyocr-mcp/README.md

 # EasyOCR MCP Server

-A Model Context Protocol (MCP) server that provides OCR capabilities using EasyOCR library.
+A Model Context Protocol (MCP) server that provides OCR capabilities using the [EasyOCR](https://github.com/JaidedAI/EasyOCR) library.

+> **About EasyOCR:**
+> [EasyOCR](https://github.com/JaidedAI/EasyOCR) is an open-source Optical Character Recognition (OCR) library developed by JaidedAI.
+It supports over 80 languages, offers GPU acceleration, and is known for its ease of use and high accuracy.
+EasyOCR can extract text from images, scanned documents, and photos, making it suitable for a wide range of OCR tasks.
+For more details, visit the [EasyOCR GitHub repository](https://github.com/JaidedAI/EasyOCR).

 ## Features